-One of the reasons these novels were lauded as such inventive works of fiction for children were their distinctly dark and sinister tone.
-They got this, at least partially, from their author's affinity for the works of a similarly dark author: Edgar Allen Poe.
-Several characters actually got their names from the iconically grim Poe, most notably the executor of the orphan's estate, Mr. Poe.
+One of the reasons these novels were lauded as such inventive works of fiction for children was their distinctly dark and sinister tone.
+They got this, at least partially, from their author’s affinity for the works of a similarly dark author: Edgar Allen Poe.
+Several characters actually got their names from the iconically grim Poe, most notably the executor of the orphan’s estate, Mr. Poe.

 The series’ self-referentially mock-gothic style – a phrase which here means “dark and gloomy in a way that makes you think the author knew he was making things dark and gloomy” – isn’t so much a satire of Poe’s prose, as some might claim it to be, but more of a love note.